QUASI-DEV/www/md/faq.md

 ### DA.. what?

 A DAO is a new type of organization that lives on the blockchain, best comparable to a digital company, but without an attached legal entity.
-A DAO is composed of DAO token holders that can review Proposals and cast their votes to elect and direct a Service Provider which will act as a DAO's 'construction foreman' in the physical world.
+A DAO is composed of DAO token holders that can review Proposals and cast their votes to elect and direct Contractors in the physical world.
 This process is very similar to selecting a vendor or supplier.
 A DAO is however superior in many respects to a traditional company in the sense that all the decisions it makes are transparent, its finances can be audited by anyone and corruption is impossible.

 A primer to the mechanisms powering a DAO can be found on our <a href="https://blog.slock.it/a-primer-to-the-decentralized-autonomous-organization-dao-69fb125bd3cd#.wsxe19yc1" target="_new">blog</a>.
 The whitepaper can be downloaded from our [website](https://download.slock.it/public/DAO/WhitePaper.pdf).